 The SEMTM SO2 sensor of the ENERAC Model 700 is fabricated in a different manner from the typical electrochemical type sensor and is superior in accuracy, interference rejection and its design for continuous operation.
+Sensor life estimated at 2 years.

 This sensor also requires a constant bias voltage for proper operation.
-This voltage is supplied to the sensor, even when the instrument is turned off.
+This voltage is present even when the instrument is turned off.
 It draws a small amount of current and will drain the batteries completely in about 10 months.
-For this reason the unit should always be given a fresh charge once every 2-3 months.
+For this reason, the unit should always be given a fresh charge once every 2-3 months.